 - Place Your Bets: Know the size of the prize; make choices, know where to play and not play, and prioritize scarce resources

 Make an Impact

 Planning a new business model to yield greater profitability is not always as clear and obvious as expected.
 So often we have learned that this is not an easy journey.
-This is especially true for businesses that aspire to move from a model involving lumpy, large-win revenue patterns (such as those based on tracking project backlog and order rates) to a model that monetizes recurring revenue based on SaaS data-analytics, insights, and/or outcomes.
+This is especially true for businesses that, for example, aspire to move from a model involving lumpy, large-win revenue patterns (such as those based on tracking project backlog and order rates) to a model that monetizes recurring revenue based on SaaS data-analytics, insights, and/or outcomes.

 The golden rule remains: to capture value one must create value for the customer.
 Success only results if a new business model offers customers an opportunity to benefit economically.
 If your customer sees the value and can clearly identify their economic benefit, you will go a long way to assuring adoption.
 For example, one of our clients successfully launched a new business model by offering data analytics to help operators track and reduce vehicle idle time, which results in fuel savings.
-Equipment monitoring and predictive systems help technicians arrive on time, at the right location, and in advance of pending failure to ensure equipment uptime.
+Equipment monitoring and predictive systems help technicians arrive on time, at the right location, with the right replacement parts and in advance of pending failure to ensure equipment uptime.
 The value created for the customer is clear and definable, assuring adoption.

 We have learned that one of the challenges is that these types of business models are prevalent across many B2B environments.
 However, the most obvious and easiest applications are not necessarily ones that are valuable to customers.
 When an offer fails to motivate a win-win-win across the customer chain from supplier to channel partner to end customer, dysfunctional patterns will prevail.